goodclick/agoodclick/README.md

 # agoodclick
-Trying to build a set of unified APIs for most popular software use-cases.
+Trying to build a data model that works for most popular software use-cases.
 Initial attempt would be for data processing and storages use-cases.

-API lists:
+Initial API lists.

 Data Channel